-While we were in Siem Reap, Thomas wanted to visit the War Museum.
+While we were in Cambodia, Thomas wanted to visit the Siem Reap War Museum.
 To be honest, I wasn’t exactly psyched to go, but I went there with an open mind.
 The War Museum – not to be confused with the Landmine Museum – is on the outskirts of the city.
 We took a tuk-tuk for a few dollars and was appointed a free guide at our arrival.

 The entrance fee is $5.

 A SOLDIER’S STORY: THE CAMBODIAN GENOCIDE

 At first impression, it didn’t look like much.

 The military equipment was damaged and in poor shape.
 There were no visitors.
 And the guides looked bored and not at all interested in visitors.
 It was not until we came to the landmine section that our guide gave us a personal perspective of Cambodia’s tragic war history.
 That changed the whole experience for me.

 Our guide was a former soldier who lost his leg in the conflict.
 He had experienced first hand what the Khmer Rouge had done to his country, and he had the battle scars to prove it: a missing leg, several gun shot wounds and a bullet still inside his chest.
 He told his story and that of Cambodia with dignity and emotion, but never expressed anger or resentment.

 Listening to the history of the wars and atrocities in Cambodia over the last three decades of the 20th century touched me deeply.